 Learning how to create your own WordPress website has many benefits.
 Especially if you’re on a tight budget and can’t afford to hire a professional web designer to do the job for you.

-But what if I told you you could build your own website for a fraction of the cost?
+But what if I told you you could build your own website for a fraction of that?

 From this article, you’ll learn about the things you need to do the job yourself.
 We’ll look at domain names, hosting and the software you need to create your website.

-You don’t need any technical knowledge to install WordPress (which is typically the scariest part of the process).
-Most web hosting companies offer a push-button solution that does the work for you.
+You don’t need any technical knowledge to install WordPress because most web hosting companies offer a push-button solution that does the work for you.

 Here’s a screenshot from inside my hosting account.